Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 .. warning::

     Developers should never use the :attr:`_args_` property directly!
-The semantics for the use of this data has changed.
+    The semantics for the use of this data has changed since earlier versions of Pyomo.
 For example, in some expression classes the the value :func:`nargs()` may not equal :const:`len(_args_)`!

 Expression trees can be categorized in four different ways: